Task

 _images/Task.svg

-# The duration of this task will depend on the number of workers that hold boxes
+# Example: The duration of this task depends on the number of workers handling boxes.

 move_boxes = VariableDurationTask('MoveBoxesFromMachineAToInventory')